robz25/ie0417-dev/docs/source/Proyecto/ProyectoFinal/ProyectoFinal.rst

   @startuml

-  /'entity eie-device as dev
-  entity Topic as top
-  entity MQTT Broker as mqtt
-  entity Ditto as ditt'/
+  /'entity eie-device as eie_device entity MQTT Broker as mqtt_broker entity Ditto as ditto'/

-  dev -> top: Publish a change to the "status" property on the topic top -> mqtt: Generates a change to be read by MQTT mqtt -> ditt: Notifies the change in the status property of the device
+  eie_device -> mqtt_broker: Publish a change to the "status" property on the topic and Generates a change to be read by mqtt_broker

+  mqtt_broker -> ditto: Notifies the change in the status property of the device

   @enduml